Skip to Content

 Bowl of Tapioca Flour

-No, not tapioca pudding; tapioca flour.
-Instead of using the granules to thicken up your pie filling – which can take a long time to fully hydrate and can make your pie filling still runny, but also gritty – try using tapioca flour instead.
+No, I’m not talking about tapioca pudding, but rather tapioca flour.
+Instead of using the granules to thicken up your pie filling – which can take a long time to fully hydrate and can make your pie filling still runny – try using tapioca flour instead.

 5 – Draining the Juices